The European Library: Open to National and Research Libraries Across Europe

 As a partner in The European Library, your library will be well placed to collaborate on European-funded projects.

-We are also about to start work on a new initiative to establish a cloud-based infrastructure.
-This will enable easy sharing, enhancement and storage of content and data across the Europeana family of services, interested libraries and other content providers.
+Our most recent project, Europeana Cloud , is to establish a cloud-based infrastructure that will enable easy sharing, enhancement and storage of content and data across the Europeana family of services, interested libraries and other content providers and aggregators.

 Translate to English